Skip to content

 In Creyos Health, if a patient scores 7 or higher, answers “yes” to co-occurrence of multiple symptoms during the same time period, and “moderate” or “severe” to the problems caused by symptoms, then a positive screen is indicated, and the patient is recommended to continue with comprehensive evaluation for bipolar spectrum disorders.

 Systematic, early screening from a variety of healthcare providers can help meet the needs of patients with bipolar.
 Any clinician working in the mental health space should have a mood disorder screener like the MDQ available.
-Depression is particularly likely to be confused with bipolar disorder (Rybakowski et al., 2011), so more screening in patients being treated for major depressive disorder can help avoid the dangerous consequences of inappropriate treatments.
+Depression is particularly likely to be confused with bipolar disorder, so more screening in patients being treated for major depressive disorder can help avoid the dangerous consequences of inappropriate treatments.
 The MDQ can be used alongside instruments like the PHQ-9 to get a more complete picture of a patient’s mental health, and the digital versions of these questionnaires available in Creyos Health ensure that a screening tool can be administered without additional burden on a clinician’s limited time.

-Reliability and Validity of the Mood Disorder Questionnaire
+MDQ Reliability and Validity

 These deep links between cognition and bipolar mean that it is crucial to consider intellectual function when treating the condition.
 Repeated testing can ensure that a snapshot of cognition is captured during different phases of the cycle, which may help predict clinical outcomes, as well as demonstrate progress as treatment progresses.
-Creyos Health includes cognitive assessments that can easily be administered multiple times, with automated scoring, reporting, and trend-tracking to examine objective cognitive results alongside the self-reported information from the MDQ.

 It is easy to administer the MDQ using Creyos Health.
 It can be administered on its own, or alongside a protocol containing other questionnaires and/or cognitive assessments.
 When creating a protocol within Creyos Health, click the Questionnaires section, then select the MDQ.
 You can include other questionnaires or tasks from the Cognitive Assessments section for an integrated flow: